Kong/docs.konghq.com/app/konnect/vitals/index.md

 Last 6 hours | Data is aggregated in ten minute increments.
 Last 12 hours| Data is aggregated in ten minute increments.
 Last 24 hours| Data is aggregated in ten minute increments.
-Last 7 days | Data is aggregated in one hour increments.
+Last seven days | Data is aggregated in one hour increments.
 Last 30 days | Data is aggregated in one hour increments.

 {:.important}